Manual Setup

 , but we do detect your main branch by default.

-In order to keep the data up-to-date, you should upload Trunk Code Quality results regularly in an automated fashion.
+To keep the data up-to-date, you should upload Trunk Code Quality results regularly in an automated fashion.
 Depending on the size of your repository and the linters you have configured to run, running Trunk Code Quality on your whole repository may take a while.
 Because this run may take a while, we recommend uploading Trunk Code Quality results once daily.
-However, the system supports uploading results for every commit, so the granularity of upload is up to you.
+However, the system supports uploading results for every commit, so the granularity of uploading is up to you.

 trunk check --upload